Kryrzen/StressTestVoteSystem/README.md

 ---

 ## Overview
-The **StressTestVoteSystem** is an educational project designed to demonstrate how asynchronous programming and TCP persistence can be used to test the limits of a web application.
+The **RigVotes** is an educational project designed to demonstrate how asynchronous programming and TCP persistence can be used to test the limits of a web application.

 This lab uses "RigVotes.py", a script built with the aiohttp library.
 Unlike traditional "synchronous" scripts that send one request and wait for a response, this script utilizes an **Asynchronous Event Loop** to manage thousands of simultaneous connections.